Endunry/openweathermap-ts/README.md

 > We recommend to call API by city ID to get unambiguous result for your city.

-You can download a List of CityIds in JSON in the [project Repo](https://github.com/shimphillip/openweathermap-ts/blob/master/city.list.json)

-Alternatively, you can also download them at [http://bulk.openweathermap.org/sample/](http://bulk.openweathermap.org/sample/)
+You can also download them at [http://bulk.openweathermap.org/sample/](http://bulk.openweathermap.org/sample/)

 The methods expect a cityId